Kilimanjaro Rongai Route

 No Kilimanjaro climb is easy – it’s important you know that.
 But relatively speaking the Rongai route is considered one of the ‘easier’ routes, as it has a gentle incline throughout.
 It’s a bit of a longer hike for this reason.
 What makes the Rongai route ‘hard’ is its less-than-ideal acclimatisation profile, because it doesn’t often have you climb high during the day and then drop back down for the night, which is a key strategy in helping one’s body acclimatise to the increases in elevation.
 In fact, there’s only one day on the trail when you climb high and then sleep low.
 You can combat this by opting for the seven-day itinerary over the six-day one to at least give your body another day to adjust to the changes in altitude on your ascent.
 Put simply, with the right Kilimanjaro preparation anyone can climb it.

 Note that you should be physically fit to attempt to climb Kilimanjaro, though you don’t need any previous trekking experience.
 The Rongai route is not technical at all, meaning a good pair of hiking boots strapped onto some decently strong legs is all you need.
+That said, if you’re new to multiday hikes, we recommend you read our trekking tips for beginners.

 Whilst there are no official statistics, the average success rate for the seven-day Rongai route across all Kilimanjaro operators is 80%, and 65% for the six-day route.
 If you compare these statistics with those of routes like the Lemosho route and Northern Circuit route, you’ll see they aren’t particularly good.
 The reason for this low success rate is the route’s poor acclimatisation profile: it only offers one opportunity to climb high and sleep low.
 Days when you hike up to a new altitude and then descend to a lower altitude for the night are incredibly helpful for acclimatisation.